NickDGreg/AgentTrace/README.md

 The page becomes available at <http://localhost:18080/>.
 Tear it down with `docker compose -f sites/simple_static/compose.yaml down`.

 ### Task definitions
-Stage 0 ships with a single task stored in `tasks/tasks.yaml`.
+Stage 0 ships with tasks stored in `tasks/tasks.yaml`.
 Tasks are declarative and include:
 - `id`: unique identifier
 - `site`: logical site name
 - `compose_file`: path to the Docker Compose file for the site